 Background work is needed to identify any valid new reports and to prepare an HEVC text for Consent.

+After offline consideration, 2 SCC bug reports remained for Revisit.

 JCTVC-AN0003 JCT-VC AHG report: Software development and software technical evaluation (AHG3) [K. Sühring, B. Li, K. Sharman, V. Seregin, G. Tech, A. Tourapis]

 This report summarizes the activities of the AhG on HEVC, AVC and HDRTools software development and software technical evaluation that have taken place between the 39th and 40th JCT-VC meetings.